Named Awards

 The board of the Wellesley Scholarship Foundation announced the creation of the Brooks and Jeanie Goddard Award in the spring of 2001.
 The award, the first that has ever been created by the Trustees, was conceived to honor educators as part of the Gala celebration of the 50th year of the Foundation.
 Together the Goddards served over 50 years as English department faculty at WHS.
 Their inspired teaching, tireless service and loving example have enriched the lives of thousands of Wellesley students over the years.
 The pair shared Brooks’ Peace Corps experience, their worldwide travel and life lessons with their students in addition to teaching literature and writing skills.
 Contributions to honor the teachers arrived from many Wellesley families, from fellow teachers and from former students from around the country.
 The first Brooks and Jeanie Goddard Award was presented in 2002.

-Wellesley High School (WHS) Principal Rena Mirkin announced that she would retire in June 2007 after 11 years of dedicated leadership at WHS.
-As a tribute to her and her contributions to our children and our community, many Wellesley citizens, including a number who served with her as Wellesley Scholarships Foundation (WSF) Trustees, decided to raise funds to endow a college scholarship in Rena's name.
-Rena was quite moved when she learned of the scholarship.
-Describing her own life she noted, "Education was the ticket to a life ...
-Now that scholarship recipient has been given the greatest gift imaginable - a scholarship endowed in her honor."
-As the recipient of financial aid herself, Rena is well aware of the importance of the generosity of others to make it possible for young people to fulfill their potential and to achieve their dreams.
+When Wellesley High School Principal Rena Mirkin announced that she would retire in June 2007 after 11 years of dedicated leadership at WHS, members of the community decided to raise funds to endow a college scholarship in Rena’s name.
+As a scholarship recipient herself, Rena is well aware of the importance of the generosity of others in making it possible for young people to fulfill their potential and to achieve their dreams.
 The response of the Wellesley community, along with many others whose lives have been touched by Rena over the years, was extraordinary and the first Rena P. Mirkin Scholarship was awarded in 2007.
+In 2015, the award was renamed the Rena and Howard Mirkin Scholarship in recognition of the couple’s shared goals, values, and recognition that education is a “ticket for life.”
+The greatest gift imaginable to this couple is a scholarship in her/his honor.
+Contributions to the renamed scholarship are being made in celebration of Rena and Howard’s 80th birthdays.

 DOUGLAS SANDS AWARD